dstrctrng/samson/README.md

 **Use of this software is subject to important terms and conditions as set forth in the License file**

+## Fork of Samson

+Samson is a web interface for deploys.
+This fork generalizes the web interface to shell scripts.
+Maybe these scripts run in screen/tmux.

+Web administration is removed in favor of the command line.

+Some examples of shell scripts:

+* image builds
+* puppet runs
+* migrations

 ## Samson

 [![Build Status](https://travis-ci.org/zendesk/samson.svg?branch=master)](https://travis-ci.org/zendesk/samson)